 - A Faculty Designate for Academic Discipline within the Dean’s Office will investigate the case.
 As a result, the Dean’s Office may arrange a meeting with the student(s) and the Faculty Designate.
 A case will continue regardless of if a student makes themself available for consultation

 - A written decision on the case will be sent to the student from the Dean’s Office.
 The decision to forward a case to the President’s Advisory Committee on Student Discipline will be determined by the Dean’s Office

-- If you have any questions or concerns about the academic misconduct policies and procedures for engineering students at UBC, please contact firstname.lastname@example.org
+- If you are a BASc student and have any questions or concerns about the academic misconduct policies and procedures at UBC, please contact email@example.com

 The Faculty of Applied Science follows the non-academic misconduct guidelines set out in the UBC Academic Calendar.

 - All incidents of suspected non-academic misconduct will be reported to Campus Security, who will then bring the matter to the attention of the Student Conduct Manager

 - The Student Conduct Manager will consider the allegations and determine the means of investigation

 - If the Student Conduct Manager believes that non-academic misconduct has occurred, the Student Conduct Manager will propose a resolution